-Once you have started creating some projects, you might want to create more and more.
-Why not share your artworks with others?
+Once you have started creating some projects, you might want to make more and more.
+Why not share your artwork with others?
 Let your family and friends know that you are indeed artistic and creative.

 This will help build your confidence over time.
 Furthermore, the internet and social media make sharing so much easier and faster nowadays.
 And this might lead to a…